MeshEnvy/lodb/README.md

 ### Storage Model

-LoDB uses a filesystem-based storage model with a clear directory hierarchy:
+LoDB uses a filesystem-based storage model with a clear directory hierarchy.
+Databases can be stored on either LittleFS (internal flash) or SD card, depending on availability and your selection:

 ```
-/lodb/
+/sd/lodb/          (if SD card is available and selected)
   └── <database_name>/
       └── <table_name>/
           ├── <uuid_hex>.pr
+          └── ...

+/lfs/lodb/         (LittleFS - internal flash)
+  └── <database_name>/
+      └── <table_name>/
           ├── <uuid_hex>.pr
           └── ...
 ```

 Each record is stored as a separate `.pr` (protobuf) file named with its 16-character hexadecimal UUID.

+**Filesystem Selection:**
+- By default, LoDB auto-selects: uses `/sd/lodb/` if SD card is available, otherwise `/lfs/lodb/`
+- You can explicitly specify `LoFS::FSType::LFS` or `LoFS::FSType::SD` in the constructor to force a particular filesystem
+- If SD is requested but unavailable, LoDB automatically falls back to LittleFS

 **Example file structure:**